-The Pacific Northwest State of Oregon is truly an undiscovered gem.
-The sheer variety of Oregon's scenery is staggering from cascading waterfalls, dense forests, glorious wild mountains ranges and deep canyons to uncrowded beaches and quaint towns.
+The Pacific Northwest state of Oregon is an undiscovered gem.
+The sheer variety of scenery is staggering; cascading waterfalls, dense forests, wild mountains ranges, deep canyons, uncrowded beaches and quaint towns.

 Price per person includes: